vkjet/UBER/README.md

 # Machine Learning modeling with H2O.ai engine

+After numerous experiments with different XGBoost parameters, we could not come up with the model that is better than one provided by AutoML.
+On diiferent settings, we got the recall rate of around 19% and the AUC around 59% for validation dataset.
+Those values dropped significantly on the test set.

+### Preliminary conclusion

 It's pretty clear that we cannot make predictions on the tipping size and/or frequency based on the data Uber provides to its drivers.
 That would be interesting to check if pick-up/drop-off location impacts tipping but we don't have these data now.
 Also, we can try including time of the day in the model.
 There is a widespread belief that people tip more during the late night trips.
 We doubt this, but it would be interesting to find out.

 [See an HTML version of the research here](http://vkjet.github.io/UBER/uber.html)